 The Rules of Golf determine club design specifications, but the club maker’s goal is to create golf clubs, within these specifications, to maximize the performance behind a golfer’s swing.
 The better your swing, the less forgiving club you require, so the beginner or average player needs a more forgiving club design to better their golf game.

-A set of golf clubs is limited to 14 and typically consists of three metal woods or “woods,” as we used to call them (and some still do), along with irons, a pitching wedge, gap wedge, sand wedge, lob wedge and a putter.
+A set of golf clubs typically consists of three metal woods or “woods,” as we used to call them (and some still do), along with irons, a pitching wedge, gap wedge, sand wedge, lob wedge and a putter.

 Used to hit long and low shots, the club face of traditional “woods” were made with hardwood, like persimmon.
 In the 1980s, titanium and other composite materials were used to create a hollow-bodied, large-headed golf club known as “metal woods.”
 If a golf hole is 400 yards from tee to green, most golfers use a metal wood to hit off the first shot.
 It’s customary to use your metals when you are 175 yards or more away from the green.

 The driver (also called the 1-metal) has the lowest loft of any golf club.
 Loft is the angle of the club face that controls trajectory and affects distance.
 A driver has a loft between 7- and 12-degrees.
 Most golfers also carry 3- and 5-metals in their bag.
 A 3-metal has a loft between 15- and 18-degrees, and a 5-metal has a loft between 20- and 22-degrees.
 The higher the club number, the higher the loft.